Follow our Rome practical guidelines to save energy, time, and your sanity when exploring this eternally beautiful city.

 As such, you’ll discover that this breakdown is to provide solutions for a variety of requirements.

-Furthermore, tours are organised into private and small groups.
+Furthermore, tours are organized into private and small groups.
 There are many kid-friendly options, these are also private tours.

 For example, if you’re planning to experience Joy of Rome’s Vatican tours, you have the following choices: